GRE Exam Dates: How to Find the Best GRE Date for You, GRE 2020Aishwarya Pandey

 The computer-based tests are conducted throughout the year at Prometric test centers and sometimes even outside the Prometric network.
 You can take the test up to five times in a year, with a gap of at least 21 days in between attempts.
 Most people opt to take the Online test.
-Keep in mind, it might be very difficult to get an appointment at your nearest GRE testing center during the peak application season, it’s always a smart decision to book your slot well in advance.
-This might also help you for your preparation because until and unless your date is book, you would not get the motivation to start your preparation.
+Keep in mind; it might be tough to get an appointment at your nearest GRE testing center during the peak application season, it’s always a smart decision to book your slot well in advance.
+This might also help you with your preparation because until and unless your date is booked, you would not get the motivation to start your preparation.

 The GRE Exam General test offers test-takers some very handy features, such as: